Mountain car problem: Variations

 There are many versions of the mountain car which deviate in different ways from the standard model.
 Variables that vary include but are not limited to changing the constants (gravity and steepness) of the problem so specific tuning for specific policies become irrelevant and altering the reward function to affect the agent's ability to learn in a different manner.
 An example is changing the reward to be equal to the distance from the goal, or changing the reward to zero everywhere and one at the goal.
-Additionally we can use a 3D mountain car with a 4D continuous state space.
+Additionally, a 3D mountain car can be used, with a 4D continuous state space.